n0mad-samurai/DTtoEpoch/README.md

   -dt DATETIME [DATETIME ...], --DateTime DATETIME [DATETIME ...], convert DATETIME with decimal seconds to Unix epoch format

-  --tt TIMETYPE, --TimeType TIMETYPE, u = Unix epoch conversion, i = iOS Absolute Time conversion
+  --tt TIMETYPE, --TimeType TIMETYPE, options: u = Unix epoch conversion, i = iOS Absolute Time conversion

 You can use both options, -ep and -dt, in one process